jmartinelena/WoWAntiAFK/README.md

 # WoWAntiAFK
-An **attempt** at keeping you from disconnecting from the game World of Warcraft Classic for being AFK.
+An **attempt** at keeping you from disconnecting from the game World of Warcraft Classic for being AFK once you are already logged in.

 It works by disconnecting your character, waiting for 1.5 minutes and reconnecting you again every time a random amount of time between 5 to 20 minutes passes.
 This *should* only work in Windows.